pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 Creating the feeds is the role of the following workflow :

-- 0015A-SecureFirewall-BlockObservable-Setup
+- **0015A-SecureFirewall-BlockObservable-Setup**

-You must import it and run it.
+You must import it and run it first.

-### Just to remind you some terminology :

-A **judgement** is the disposition of an observable given by one source of threat intelligence.
-Judgment are not permanents they have lifetime duration.

-An **indicator** is a test, or a collection of judgements that define criteria for identifying the activity, or presence of malware, or other unwanted threats.